 As a solo traveler abroad on Christmas, celebrating the holidays alone can be one of the most enriching experiences you will ever have.
 While everyone else is inside with their families spending time together, you have all the time in the world to enjoy the peace in the streets, take photos, or explore the city sights without interruptions.

 Start writing your new Christmas story this year!

 What’s my Christmas story?

 It won’t be my first Christmas alone, but it will sure be an interesting one.
 I initially had the idea to book one of the top scenic train rides in Europe

-, however later changed my mind.
+, however, later changed my mind.
 This year I am heading to the Balkans for the holidays.
 Dubrovnik, Mostar, and Sarajevo are on the agenda.
 Where else?
 Who knows?
 I will let the energy of the moment move me.
-What I do have a clear vision of is this… Through the refraiming of my previous beliefs around spending the holiday’s alone, I have prepared myself for this experience.
+What I do have a clear vision of is this… Through the reframing of my previous beliefs around spending the holidays alone, I have prepared myself for this experience.

 Let’s be honest, spending Christmas abroad alone is not easy.
 Especially when in most places in the world it’s made to be such a big deal.
 I am using this solo Christmas to realign with my internal energies and am doing so by taking time for myself.
 We often forget about self-care, but it’s one thing that should be non-negotiable.
 Spending time in nature, reading, wandering quiet city streets, hitting up a Christmas market

 if there are any, sampling local food, and treating myself to a spa day is how I plan to spend the holidays abroad.